mridoni/gix/doc/building_and_installing.md

 	- QtToolsPath=C:\Qt\5.14.2\msvc2017_64\bin
 	- NUGET_EXE=C:\Users\gix-builder\nuget.exe
 **Note**:
-		- the *32_HOME variables are only used to build 32-bit versions of the ESQL libraries (useful if you want to target x86 beside x64).
+		- the *32_HOME variables are only used to build 32-bit versions of the ESQL libraries (useful if you want to target x86 beside x64) or a 32-bit version of Gix-IDE.
 If you're targeting x64 only you can safely ignore them.
-If you are using them, you will also need to download x86 binary versions of MySQL and PostgreSQL
+If you are using them, you will also need to download x86 binary versions of MySQL and PostgreSQL, as indicated above.
 		- GNUCOBOL_HOME must point to an existing install of GnuCOBOL

 - Open a Visual Studio "Developer Command Prompt" and navigate to the directory where you have uncompressed the Gix-IDE source.